 NB: Cadets who double major usually complete the WiM course in both majors; however, in cases where required courses for one major take precedence over the WiM course for the second major, cadets may graduate having completed only one WiM course.

-The following table specifies the Curricular Standards for WiM courses.
+The following list specifies the Curricular Standards for WiM courses.

 Writing-in-the-Major (WiM) Curricular Standards